Submitted by Andrew Steger on Thu, 07/29/2021 - 16:30

 Are you ready to embark on your journey of becoming an oncology nurse?
 If so, the first step is to choose a nursing program that’s right for you.

-If you’ve already earned a bachelor’s degree in another field, and you want to earn your BSN as quickly as possible, you may want to enroll in an accelerated Bachelor of Science in Nursing (ABSN) program.
+If you’ve already earned a bachelor’s degree in another field and want to earn your BSN as quickly as possible, you may want to enroll in an accelerated Bachelor of Science in Nursing (ABSN) program.
 Unlike traditional four-year BSN programs, online ABSN programs can be completed in as little as 12 months.
-An ABSN program may be ideal for you, especially if you’ve already earned a bachelor’s degree in another subject.
+An ABSN program may be ideal, especially if you’ve already earned a bachelor’s degree in another subject.

 The content published on our blog is reviewed by credentialed healthcare professionals to give you the most up-to-date and professionally accurate information.
 This particular article was professionally reviewed by Colleen Sanders, RN, FNP-BC on July 28, 2021.